nathsou/Girafe/README.md

  ### Term Rewriting Systems infrastructure

-Giraffe provides a set of tools based on a minimal [term rewriting systems](https://en.wikipedia.org/wiki/Rewriting) language that can be interpreted or even compiled to various targets.
+Girafe provides a set of tools based on a minimal [term rewriting systems](https://en.wikipedia.org/wiki/Rewriting) language that can be interpreted or even compiled to various targets.

-See the TRS/ folder for examples.
+See the TRSs/ folder for examples.

 Various preprocessors and transformations can be applied to support laziness, imports, currying, non-linearity etc.. see src/Compiler/Passes/

 ## Compiling
-Giraffe programs can be compiled to various targets using:
+Girafe programs can be compiled to various targets using:
 ```bash
 $ node cli/grfc.js [src.grf] [out.ext] [js/ocaml/haskell]
 ```